Modules available in our Curriculum Warehouse

 In the module, Observing Beyond our Senses: Inquiry Drives Technology, high school students in physics, integrated science, engineering and biotechnology courses are confronted with the same challenges scientists and engineers are when the technology they need to answer questions is not available.

-We are currently developing and field testing new modules on computational modeling, on food sustainability through Project Feed 1010, on Bioengineering a Sustainable World, on Systems Medicine and on big data our changing oceans.
+We are currently developing and field testing new modules on computational modeling, on food sustainability through Project Feed 1010, on Bioengineering a Sustainable World, on Systems Medicine and on our changing oceans - which includes units on big data, the invisible forest, and the fate of carbon as it moves through air, sea, and ice.
 If you have questions and/or are interested in field-testing or contributing to this curricula, please feel free to contact us.

 Our modules are often adapted by teachers for their particular classroom and/or for science fairs and other student-based projects.
 For ideas on how to adapt these modules for individual students projects, please view our Creative Curriculum Adaptations Page.